ammarAraour0/ammarAraour0/README.md

-- 👋 Hi, I’m Ammar Araour
-- 👀 I’m interested in web developpment
-- 🌱 I’m currently learning development informations systemes
-- 💞️ I’m looking to collaborate on web developpment project
-- 📫 How to reach me my email ammar.araour06@gmail.com
+-  Hi, I’m Ammar Araour, I’m senior technician interested in data analysis currently learning development informations systemes and I’m looking to collaborate on projects. you can reach me with my email ammar.araour06@gmail.com